 The Most Reverend Desmond Tutu (b 1931) was awarded the Nobel Prize for Peace in 1984 in recognition of his work as Secretary-General of the South African Council of Churches.

-One of King's most respected alumni and visiting professor in Post-conflict Societies at the College in 2004.
+One of King's most respected alumni and visiting professor in Post-conflict Societies at the university in 2004.
 Archbishop of Cape Town from 1986-96 and Chairman of the South African Peace and Reconciliation Commission.

 Latterly Emeritus Professor of Analytical Pharmacology at King's.